vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/config.md

 - Type: `string[]`
 - Required: No

-CodePen, JsFiddle requires an external JS library for dating.
+External JS libraries for CodePen, JsFiddle only.

 #### demo.cssLib

 - Type: `string[]`
 - Required: No

-CodePen, JsFiddle need an external CSS library for dating.
+External JS libraries for CodePen, JsFiddle only.

 ::: warning

-The above two options are only used by third-party code demo service, you need to import these libraries in `head`.
+The above two options are only used by third-party code demo service, you need to import these libraries in `head` to get it work..

 :::